greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/ROLLBACK.html.md

 TRANSACTION
 :   Optional key words.
 They have no effect.

+AND CHAIN
+:   If `AND CHAIN` is specified, a new transaction is immediately started with the same transaction characteristics \(see [SET TRANSACTION](SET_TRANSACTION.html)\) as the just finished one.
+Otherwise, no new transaction is started.

 ## <a id="section5"></a>Notes

-Use `COMMIT` to successfully end the current transaction.
+Use [COMMIT](COMMIT.html) to successfully end the current transaction.

-Issuing `ROLLBACK` when not inside a transaction does no harm, but it will provoke a warning message.
+Issuing `ROLLBACK` when not inside a transaction block emits a warning and otherwise has no effect. `ROLLBACK AND CHAIN` outside of a transaction block is an error.

 ## <a id="section6"></a>Examples